UmerAdeemCheema/Parking-Management-System-__-MIPS/README.md

 # Parking-Management-System-__-MIPS
-The parking system starts with asking the administrator to enter the password the password is "Great".
+The parking system starts with asking the administrator to enter the password the password is "1111".
 The administrator will have two attempts to enter the correct password.
 If the passwords would have been entered two times incorrectly, the system will have to be restart.
 If the password is entered correct a menu will appear which would be for the users of the parking system.

 There are 4 functionalities for the user: